-UbiDisk (file manager for Apple iOS 5.0 and up) – for receiving, unzipping, PDF reading and MP3 listening within the app, plus the “Open In” function to any other compatible app installed on the device.
-UbiDisk can receive direct downloads, as well as file transfers via USB or Wi-Fi network.
+Bookmobile Audiobook Player – for receiving, unzipping, and MP3 listening within the app, plus the “Open In” function to any other compatible app installed on the device.
+Bookmobile can receive direct downloads, as well as file transfers via USB, Dropbox or Wi-Fi network.

-To download to UbiDisk from a link or email attachment, hold (not tap) your finger on the link or attachment, and a menu will appear.
-On that menu, you can select “Open In” and then select UbiDisk.
-Once you have downloaded to UbiDisk, you can unzip files, which automatically go into folders with the same names as the original Zip files, making it easy to manage your audiobooks.
+To download to Bookmobile from a link or email attachment, hold (not tap) your finger on the link or attachment, and a menu will appear.
+On that menu, you can select “Open In” and then select Bookmobile.
+Once you have downloaded to Bookmobile, it will automatically go into folders with the same names as the original Zip files, making it easy to manage your audiobooks.
 All folders and files are stored for easy access, and can be exported to other computers if desired.

 For MP3 AudioBook Listening on iPad/iPhone/iPod (free apps):